Illumina/NirvanaDocumentation/docs/introduction/parsing-json.md

 ![](../file-formats/JSON-Layout.svg)

-Nirvana JSON files can get very large and sometimes we receive feedback that a bioinformatician tried to read the JSON file into Python or R resulting in a program that ran out of available RAM.
+Illumina Annotator JSON files can get very large and sometimes we receive feedback that a bioinformatician tried to read the JSON file into Python or R resulting in a program that ran out of available RAM.
 This happens because those parsers try to load everything into memory all at once.

 To get around those issues, we play some clever tricks with newlines that enables our users to parse our JSON files quickly and efficiently.